captn3m0/captn3m0.github.com/homeopathy/index.md

 ---
 layout: page
-title: A Bug Bounty for Homeopathy
+title: A Bug Bounty on Homeopathy
 ---
 ## Introduction

 This is a public document offering a monetary bounty to writers who are willing to write a piece on Homeopathy in India.

 The bounty money is yours to keep.
 If you do not wish to keep it, I'll donate it to a charity of your choice.

 #### Why